0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ## Keeping your node software up-to-date

 New versions of the node software is released periodically.
-If you are running out-of-date node software you may not be able to join future committees.
+If you are running out-of-date node software you may not be able to join committees.
 To prevent this make sure to stay up-to-date with new node software versions.

 To get automatic updates please follow the guide [here](run-a-reader-node.md#get-automatic-updates).